-16. Private day tour of Brastislava
+9. Private day trip to Brastislava

-Three hours away from Budapest is the city of Bratislava, the capital of Slovakia.
-This is a city of orange roofs, cobblestone streets and huge castles, which, due to its size, can be reached during a day trip to Bratislava and back from Budapest|element=pr-39226::::.
-You will not regret getting to know it with this private excursion to Bratislava that includes, in addition, a private local guide who will show you the secrets of this city.
+Three hours away from Budapest is the city of Bratislava, capital of Slovakia.
+This is a city of orange roofs, cobblestone streets and huge castles that, for its size, is reachable during a day trip to Bratislava and back from Budapest, you will not regret to know it with this private excursion to Bratislava, which also includes a private local guide who will show you the secrets of the city.

-On the other hand, you will have free time to explore the city at your leisure before returning to Budapest and visit the historic center while listening to street musicians or having a drink in one of its outdoor terraces.
+On the other hand, you will have free time to explore the city at your leisure before returning to Budapest and visiting the historic center while listening to street musicians or having a drink at one of its outdoor terraces.
 The best of this excursion is the personalized treatment of the guide (I advise you to ask him everything you want and "make the most" of it) and the possibility of getting to know a different city and a different country in a comfortable private transfer.

-What is included in the tour to Bratislava?
+What is included

 - The guided city tour of Bratislava